jdlph/shortest-path-algorithms/README.md

 Three major goals are made to this project.

 1.	**Efficiency**.
 The examples are implemented towards the running speed required by enterprise-level applications.
 2.	**Minimum dependency with no compromise on performance**.
-Only facilities from the Python Standard Library are utilized.
-No any other third-party libraries.
-Portability is achieved simultaneously as a result of minimum dependency.
+Only facilities from the Python Standard Library are utilized with no any other third-party libraries.
+Portability is achieved simultaneously as a result of the minimum dependency.
 3.	**Readability**.
 Implementations are made as close as the pseudo codes.